Rewriting History

 The number of reported indecent assaulted cases has increased rapidly in Hong

 Kong.
-"Share indecent assaulted experience" is a hot topic on a popular
+There are news about sexual assault almost every day.
+"Share indecent assaulted experience" was a hot topic on a popular

 "Rewriting

-History" is a series of art works that addresses the issue of indecent assault.
+History" is a series of art works that address the issue of indecent assault.

-Through releasing memories and imaginations, making destruction and construction,
+Through releasing memories and imagination, making destruction and construction,

-the works tried to confront the misconceptions of the society and to attain self
+the works have tried to confront the misconceptions of the society and to arouse more discussions on this topic.

 cutting, installation, animation and interactive installation.
-When comparing with works of similar topic
+Compared with works of similar topic

 which put emphasis on the impact, Phoebe's works are subtle and have kind of psychological